PatrickImperato/real-estate-unit-mix-extraction/README.md

 Apartment building listings frequently describe the **unit mix** inside free form text written by listing agents.

-Examples of listing descriptions may include phrases like:
+Examples may include phrases like:

-20 one bedroom 1 bathrooms
+20 one bedroom one bath
-five two bedroom with one and half bath
+5 two bedroom 1.5 bath

-In many cases the unit mix is embedded inside longer paragraphs describing the property.
+In many cases the unit mix appears inside longer paragraphs describing the property.

-Because there is no standardized format, extracting reliable unit mix data from listings at scale becomes difficult.
+Because there is no standardized format, extracting reliable unit mix data at scale becomes difficult.

-However, structured unit mix data is critical for many real estate workflows, including:
+Structured unit mix data supports workflows such as

 • rent estimation
 • underwriting models
 • automated financial projections
 • portfolio analysis

-This project focuses on building an NLP pipeline that converts messy listing descriptions into structured unit mix data.

 Back to top → [Table of Contents](#table-of-contents)